These painted floor ideas may finally push you over the pro-floor painting edge…

 *This post contains affiliate links.
 Please read our full disclosure policy here.*

-Oh, and quickly, before we push onward to the painted floors, I’d love to invite you to join 100,000+ other DIY lovers who hang out with us here at the nest!
+Oh, and quickly, before we push onward to the painted floors, I’d love to invite you to join 100,000+ other DIY and home decor lovers who hang out with us here at the nest!

 Is a painted floor as durable as other flooring options?
 That’s a difficult question to answer with a simple yes or no. But what I will say is this: ALL flooring shows wear and tear over the years.
 Carpet?
 Just ick.
 Hardwoods?
 They’ll scratch, scuff, ding and dent.
 Linoleum can tear, peel and look dingy after years of use.
 Tile can chip…and the grout?
 Gross.